Promo code SPRING2022 will be automatically applied at checkout!

 Our bodies become inflamed as a response to stressors.
 We often think of stressors as germs or viruses, but the process of metabolizing food is an energy-intensive process that puts oxidative stress on our bodies.

 Too much oxidative stress makes it difficult for our bodies to detoxify; it’s why so many products and supplements tout themselves as “antioxidants.”
-IF, it turns out, is a kind of all-natural antioxidant.
+Fasting patterns may influence markers of oxidative stress in some studies.

 Lowering inflammation through IF can reduce our susceptibility to these diseases and lessen our symptoms if we already have them.